©

 • YEP’S scheme

-• Culture Pass
+• Culture pass

-• Pass Privilège Route Jacques Cœur
+• Jacques Cœur Privilege Pass

 (click here to buy your Pass and benefit from reduced rates)

-• PMR accessibility
+• PRM accessibility

-Partial siteaccess for PRMs (call 02 48 62 01 01 before arrival).
+Partial access to the site for PRMs (call 02 48 62 01 01 before you arrive).

 Gardens and hedged farmland

-resoNance - Sound tour of the abbey
+resoNance - Sound trail in the abbey

-To the rhythm of music and sound, navigate from one space to another, discovering the monument.
+To the rhythm of the music and sounds, navigate from one space to another, discovering the monument.
 You’ll discover its unique features and astonishing acoustics, which will leave you speechless.
 All the sound and music installations in the résoNance project are the result of collaborations with artists who share a love of this magical place.
 Each creation has its own artistic identity, testifying to the cultural richness of this auditory experience.

 Key dates